jordannicklin/ForumV1/README.md

 # ForumV1
-basic forum written in php
+Basic forum written in php

+The forum has multiple users that can send messages in a main forum that everyone can read